Harnesser/tiny-spice-rs/doc/devlog.md

 Got transient analysis working!
 I even tried it on the diode bridge circuit and it was a success!

-Interestingly, even with non-linear devices in there, the timestep maxes out on this.
+Interestingly, even with nonlinear devices in there, the timestep maxes out on this.
 Maybe that's to be expected - I've nothing that holds energy in the circuit so I don't need integration and all that.